Spanish–Ottoman Wars: Spanish counter-offensive (1529–1541)

-In 1537, the Ottoman navy under the command of Barbarossa, and the Turkish troops under the command of Lutfi Pasha, invaded Puglia, the lands of the Kingdom of Naples.
-The Ottoman-Venetian War began in the same year.
-Thereupon, with the encouragement of Pope Paul III, the Holy Alliance was formed with the participation of the Republic of Venice, the Spanish Empire, the Papal States, the Republic of Genoa and the Knights of Malta.
-However, in the Battle of Preveza on September 28, 1538, the Ottoman navy under the command of Barbarossa won a great victory (the Christian navy also included 50 Spanish galleons and 61 Genoese-Papal warships).
+In 1537, the Ottoman Navy under the command of Barbarossa, together with the Ottoman troops under the command of Lütfi Pasha, invaded Apulia, part of the Kingdom of Naples.
+The Ottoman–Venetian War with the Republic of Venice began in the same year.
+With the encouragement of Pope Paul III, the Holy League was then formed with the participation of Venice, the Spanish Empire, the Papal States, the Republic of Genoa, and the Knights of Malta.
+However, at the Battle of Preveza on 28 September, 1538, the Ottoman Navy under the command of Barbarossa won a major victory over a Christian navy that also included 50 Spanish galleons and 61 Genoese-Papal warships.

-Castelnouvo, which was captured by the Genoese Admiral Andrea Doria (at the service of Habsburg Spain) in the same year to be used as a base against the Ottomans in the future, was recaptured by Barbarossa in 1539 in a siege in which the 6,000-man Spanish garrison was annihilated.
-During the Spanish occupation of Herceg Novi, they made incursions into Dubrovnik to defend Habsburg Croatia and Republic of Ragusa interests.
+Castelnuovo (Herceg Novi) was captured by the Genoese admiral Andrea Doria (in the service of Habsburg Spain) that same year to be used as a base against the Ottomans in the future.
+Castelnuovo was recaptured by Barbarossa in 1539 during a siege in which the 6,000-man Spanish garrison was annihilated.
+During the Spanish occupation of Herceg Novi, they made incursions into Dubrovnik to defend the interests of Habsburg Croatia and the Republic of Ragusa.
 This was the last military operation of the Spanish Empire in the Eastern Mediterranean until the Battle of Lepanto.
-In particular, the hesitation of the Genoese Admiral Doria to include Genoese ships in the battle of Preveza, even though he was allied with Venice, Genoese's historical rival, led to criticism of the said person.
-(Ultimately, the Holy Alliance soon fell apart.)
+In particular, Andrea Doria was criticized for his hesitation to include Genoese ships in the Battle of Preveza—even though he was allied with Venice, Genoa's historic rival.
+(Ultimately the Holy Alliance fell apart.)

-In 1540, an Ottoman fleet from Algeria invaded Gibraltar, but the Spanish Navy balanced the situation with its success in the Battle of Alborán, while the Spanish-Genoese fleet under the command of Giannettino Doria defeated another Ottoman fleet in the Battle of Girolata on June 15, 1540, and managed to capture Turgut Reis.
-Taking advantage of Turgut Reis' defeat, Andrea Doria set sail from Messina in the summer of 1540 with a fleet of over 80 ships (51 galleys and over 30 galleys and fustas) and 14 Spanish infantry divisions led by Garcia de Toledo, the Governor General of Sicily of the Kingdom of Spain, and landed in Tunis, capturing the fortresses of Monastir, Sousse, Hammamet and Kelibia held by the Hafsids, thus expanding Spanish rule in Tunis.
+In 1540, an Ottoman fleet from Algeria invaded Gibraltar.
+However, the Spanish Navy balanced the situation with success in the Battle of Alborán.
+Meanwhile, the Spanish-Genoese fleet under the command of Giannettino Doria defeated another Ottoman fleet in the Battle of Girolata on 15 June 1540; it also captured Turgut Reis.
+Taking advantage of Turgut Reis' defeat, Andrea Doria set sail from Messina in the summer of 1540; he had a fleet of more than 80 ships (51 galleys, along with more than 30 galleys and fustas) and 14 Spanish infantry divisions led by García de Toledo, the Governor General of Sicily in the Kingdom of Spain.
+Andrea Doria landed in Tunis, capturing the fortresses of Monastir, Sousse, Hammamet, and Kelibia held by the Hafsids, thereby expanding Spanish rule in Tunis.